 According to The Cleaning Institute, “The key to smart use and disposal of any cleaning product is to read the label and follow the directions.
 If there are no special disposal instructions on the label, then thinking about how you use the product will help you make the right decision.
 For example, water soluble products (those mixed with water for cleaning), such as laundry and dishwashing detergents; multi-surface cleaners; bleaches; disinfectant cleaners; and liquid metal cleaners/polishes, drain openers and toilet bowl cleaners, can be flushed down the drain with running water.
 Powders should be disposed of in small quantities at a time so they don’t form lumps in the drain.
 Solid cleaning products, such as bar soaps, toilet bowl cleaners and soap scouring pads, can be safely disposed of in the trash.
 Remember, just as you shouldn’t mix cleaning products together when using them, you shouldn’t mix unused products during disposal.”

 In Gwinnett County, cleaning chemicals such as bleaches and disinfectants can be flushed down the drain with running water.
 Flammable and/or toxic cleaners, such as furniture polish and oven cleaner, must be solidified, double-bagged, and then thrown away.
 Empty containers of household chemicals can generally be recycled curbside.
-Empty aerosol cans may be recycled, as well as plastic bottles that are triple-rinsed.
+Completely empty aerosol cans may be recycled, as well as plastic bottles that are triple-rinsed.